mchav/dataframe/docs/exploratory_data_analysis_primer.md

 9     | longitude          | 20640             | 0             | Double
 ```

 It seems we have most of the data except some missing total bedrooms.
-Dealing with nulls is a separate topic that requires a lot of and intimate knowledge of the data.
+Dealing with nulls is a separate topic that requires intimate knowledge of the data.
 So for this initial pass we'll leave out the total_bedrooms variable.

 ### Central tendency
 The central tendency of a distribution describes a "typical" value of that distribution.
 The most common statistical measures of central tendency are arithmetic mean and median.
 For symmetric distributions the mean and the median are the same.
 But for a skewed distribution the mean is pulled towards the "heavier" side wherease the median is more robust to these changes.